-Harry has worked as an assistant conductor for Edward Gardner, Sir Mark Elder, Steuart Bedford, Stuart Stratford, Sir Richard Armstrong, Libor Peek, Graeme Jenkins, Anthony Negus, Lionel Friend and Martin Yates (amongst others), for ensembles and opera companies including the Bergen Philharmonic Orchestra, The Hallé Orchestra, Welsh National Opera, the Royal Ballet and Teatro Comunale di Bolzano.
+Harry has worked as an assistant conductor for operas and concerts for Sir Mark Elder, Steuart Bedford, Stuart Stratford, Sir Richard Armstrong, Libor Peek, Graeme Jenkins, Rasmus Baumann, Anthony Negus, Lionel Friend and Martin Yates.

-Harry currently studies orchestral conducting with Prof. Nicholas Pasquet at the Franz Liszt Hochschule fur Musik in Weimar, and previously read music at Clare College, Cambridge.
+Harry currently studies orchestral conducting with Prof. Nicholas Pasquet and Prof. Ekhart Wycik at the Franz Liszt Hochschule für Musik in Weimar, and previously read music at Clare College, Cambridge.
+He is an lnternational Opera Awards Young Artist Bursary winner, a recipient of the Deutschland Stipendium and is grateful for support from Help Musicians UK and the Royal Society of Musicians.

 “Harry Ogg is a name to conjure and a talent to relish”